Unity Pro Feature Image

 Important:

 The information in this article is based on my personal understanding of Unity’s product line-up, my opinions on when someone might find their products useful and has been written using the guidance of official documentation and public product pages available at the time of writing.
 While every effort has been made to verify the information in this article as correct, this post is not endorsed by Unity Technologies and should not be considered to be an official source of information on Unity products and their terms of use.
+It should be noted that information relating to Unity’s upcoming 2024 pricing changes is based on official announcements of changes that have not yet been implemented, meaning that exactly how they will work and what they will involve is subject to change.
 For the avoidance of any doubt, for accurate, up-to-date product information, please refer to Unity’s product pages.

 Sources: